Dark Tropics 'Rare-Plant' Collection

 Anthurium Carlablackiae

 One of the most fascinating plant species part of my collection originally discovered/collected by Mrs. Carla Black (a horticulturist living in Prov.
 Chiriquí, Panama).
-With so much genetic variability within species collected in the wild and very close knit community carrying specific ecotypes of this particular species I created a graphic that outlines this particular genetic diversity with the help of @checksnplants who gathered the images of the numbered carla's within a range of collectors to pool together a reference guide to be able to differentiate the types.
+With so much genetic variability within species collected in the wild and very close knit community carrying specific ecotypes of this particular species I created a graphic that outlines this particular genetic diversity with the help of @checksandplants who gathered the images of the numbered carla's within a range of collectors to pool together a reference guide to be able to differentiate the types.

 AA Fall Banner Contest